markgw/uh-nlp19/docs/day5/index.md

 Compute the overall accuracy of both baselines, and compare the values with the HMM.

 * Which baseline performs better?
-* What is the difference in accuracy between this baseline and the HMM?
+* What is the difference in accuracy (expressed in [percentage points](https://en.wikipedia.org/wiki/Percentage_point)) between this baseline and the HMM?
 (Round the value to one decimal place.)
 * **Submit the name of baseline and accuracy difference**